 How does it work?

 The FHSA allows you to enter the housing market with a savings account that combines the best aspects of two other registered plans: the Registered Retirement Savings Plan (RRSP) and the Tax-Free Savings Account (TFSA).
-Since it's geared towards home savings, it doesn't replace either of these plans, but it serves serve as another means of reaching your home buying goal.
+Since it's geared towards home savings, it doesn't replace either of these plans, but it serves as another means of reaching your home buying goal.

 To be eligible for a FHSA, you need to be a Canadian resident between the ages of 18 and 71 or the age of majority in your province and, of course, be a first-time home buyer.
 You and your partner can also combine FHSAs.